Machauer-P/lisp-net/README.md

 ### 2. Evaluating Models
 Once you have trained your Prompt U-Net, you can assess its performance.
 Ensure you have installed the dependencies via `requirements_eval.txt`.
 Check the folders inside `evaluation/` for specific run instructions depending on the chosen benchmark.

-### 3. Deploying to the Web
+### 3. Model Inference, Exporting & Deployment
-To demonstrate the model's capabilities:
+Once trained, the `.keras` model can be utilized in several ways:
-1. Export your `.keras` model using the `deployment/keras_to_tf_js.py` converter.
+- **Python Inference:** Use the modules inside the `inference/` folder (such as `inference_volume.py`) to run predictions and apply the Self-Supervised Feedback (SSF) mechanism directly from Python.
+This is the primary method for predicting on 3D medical volumes.
-2. The UI code inside `deployment/` (HTML, JS, CSS) provides an interactive canvas to draw prompts and see real-time inference using TensorFlow JS.
+- **Exporting for the Web:** You can export your trained `.keras` model to a TensorFlow.js format using the `deployment/keras_to_tf_js.py` converter tool.
-3. Simply serve the `deployment/` folder with an HTTP server, e.g., `python -m http.server 8000`, and navigate to `localhost:8000` in your web browser.
+- **Web Deployment (Demo Only):** The `deployment/` folder includes UI code (HTML, JS, CSS) to serve an interactive canvas using the exported model via a local HTTP server (`python -m http.server 8000`). *Note: This local deployment is strictly for testing the TensorFlow.js integration and basic drawing mechanics.
+It is not useful for real-world application or general usage, as it lacks a proper 3D medical image viewer and interactive context update mechanism.*

 ---